asen/smg/docs/index.md

 - **Silence for** - silence some error for given time period after which the silencing will expire.
-Silencing does not clear on recovery which is different than acknowledgement and is useful for services which are in "flapping" state - flipping between OK and non-OK states (otherwise acknowlegement is better).
+Silencing does not clear on recovery which is different than acknowledgement and is useful when one wants to prevent alerts upfront when some host or service has planned maintenance and downtime and also for services which are in "flapping" state - flipping between OK and non-OK states (otherwise acknowlegement is better).

+- **Sticky silencing** - this allows one to define regex (and regex exlude) filters which will silence all matching objects but also matching ones defined in the future (until the silencing period expires).
+This function is available as a check-box in the Monitor - State trees page described below.

-By default SMG will not show Soft, Acknowledged or Silenced error - this can be toggled for each type using the respective checkboxes.
+By default SMG will not show Soft, Acknowledged or Silenced errors in the Monitor page - this can be toggled for each type using the respective checkboxes.

-In addition to current error states SMG keeps track of recent error events on the [monitor logs page](/monitor/log).
+In addition to current error states SMG keeps track of recent error events on the Monitor - [Event log](/monitor/log) page.
 Internally these are stored in log files under the directory speciified by the **$monlog\_dir** global config value.
 This area is work in progress and subject to improvements.

+One can browse the current SMG state trees (built based on the Run trees mentioned above) in the Monitor - [State trees](/monitor/trees) page.
+This page allows easy upfront silencing of mutltiple hosts/services when these have maintenance/downtime pending.
+This is also where the Sticky silencing check-box is available.

+All currently silenced states and also currently active Sticky silences can be seen in the Monitor - [Silenced states][/monitor/silenced] page.
+This page useful to explicitly un-silence objects and remove active Sticky silences before the silencing period has expired.

+Ths Monitor - [Run trees](/monitor/runtree) page display the entire internal SMG Run trees (per-interval) structure.
+Useful to troubleshoot config issues and sanity checking what SMG does on every interval run.

-There is also a [heatmaps page](/monitor/heatmap) available (also work in progress and subject to change).
+There is also a [heatmaps page](/monitor/heatmap) available where one can see a graphical representation of the overal systems health (work in progress and subject to change).

-While currently SMG's monitoring is not yet good-enough to replace Nagios it is already an excellent "secondary" monitoring system (and the ability to send alert notifications is high on the TODO list).

 <a name="anomaly">

 ##### Anomaly detection

-The SMG "data feed" based anomaly detection works based on a threshold for "difference" (default = 1.5) and two time periods - shorter (default 30 minutes) and longer (default - 30 hours).
+The SMG "data feed" based anomaly detection works based on a "threshold for difference" (default = 1.5) and two time periods - shorter (default 30 minutes) and longer (default - 30 hours).
 Will use the default values in the examples below.

-First, for any value which has a "spike check" configuration enabled ("alert-spike") SMG will start keeping in-memory stats about the most recent values.
+First, for any value which has a "spike check" configuration ("alert-spike") enabled  SMG will start keeping in-memory stats about the most recent values.
 The number of stats that will be kept depends on the object interval compared to the configured check periods - e.g. for a graph updated every minute, 30 minutes would map to 30 data points